Updated 26 Feb 18

 SharePoint Online also supports advanced features like federated identity and single sign-on that you have available through Office 365.

-Virtually all of this functionality support is available for a SharePoint on-premises deployment, but your team is the one responsible for initializing and maintaining it.
+Virtually all of this functionality support is available for a SharePoint on-premises deployment, but your staff is the one responsible for initializing and maintaining it.
 You will need internal experts to manage all of this data governance, third-party application support, compliance standards management and other informational controls.

-The upside is that a robust IT team for a larger organization can often create systems that run more smoothly and meet your specific needs, leading to reduced downtime and optimized platform lifecycles.
+The upside is that a robust IT team for a larger organization can often create systems that run more smoothly and meet your specific needs, leading to less downtime and optimized platform lifecycles.
 You set the standards that your industry and security needs demand, and your team meets them, without having to give up control or take on broad security packages.

 For industries that need third-party compliance verifications, On-Premises deployments can make more sense because it’s easier to adjust your system to fill any gaps that an analyst finds and you’re able to close any holes that could lead to potential problems.